King of Prussia, PA Bankruptcy Lawyer

 Perhaps the most powerful tool in bankruptcy is a legal injunction called an automatic stay.
 This stay is a legal wall between you and all your creditors.
 The moment you file for bankruptcy, your creditors are prohibited from taking any action to collect on the debts you owe.
 The prohibition includes phone calls, emails, letters, and any legal proceedings.

-If your home is in foreclosure or if a sheriff sale is scheduled, a bankruptcy will stop the court action or the sale.
+If your home is in foreclosure or if a sheriff sale is scheduled, bankruptcy will stop the court action or the sale.
 While our office does not recommend waiting, you could stop a sheriff sale on the morning it is scheduled.
 Additionally, filing for bankruptcy will stop the repossession of your vehicle if you have fallen behind in your payments.
 In cases where a car was already repossessed, you could force the lender to return the vehicle if you file a timely bankruptcy.
-Do not hesitate to call our office if your car was taken.
+Do not hesitate to call our office if your car is taken.

 If you are trying to settle your debt by working directly with a creditor or going through a credit relief company, there is no prohibition from continuing a collection lawsuit.
 In Pennsylvania, if a creditor prevails in a lawsuit against you, you not only have a monetary judgment against you – you have a judgment lien on your property.
-A judgment lien means that your home now secures your once unsecured debt.
+A judgment lien means that your home now secures your once-unsecured debt.
 A judgment lien could be a problem when you sell your home or attempt to refinance an existing mortgage.

 By filing for bankruptcy, you can stop a creditor from getting a lien on your property.
 Additionally, under certain circumstances, you can have a judgment lien removed from your home.
 However, this is not possible in every case, so it is better to stop the process before a judgment is entered.

-Creditors in Pennsylvania and King of Prussia are also permitted to freeze your bank accounts if they have a judgment against you.
+Creditors in Pennsylvania and the King of Prussia are also permitted to freeze your bank accounts if they have a judgment against you.
 By filing for bankruptcy, you can prevent this action or unfreeze your account.
 Our King of Prussia bankruptcy lawyers will review your unique situation and discuss the benefits of your automatic stay.

-Paying, Lowering, or Eliminating Secured Debt in King of Prussia
+Paying, Lowering, or Eliminating Secured Debt

 Secured debt is debt that is attached to your property.
 Many people have a mortgage or a car loan, both of which are secured.
 If you fall behind in a secured payment, the lender has the right to take back the property.
 As stated above, filing for bankruptcy will stop a repossession or a foreclosure.
 More importantly, filing for bankruptcy forces the lender to agree to a five-year payment plan to pay back what you are behind.
 This payment is interest-free and usually more manageable than one or two lump-sum payments.
 By filing for bankruptcy, you can keep your home or car.